wcarmon/docs/java/collections.no_linkedlist.md

     - This is a narrow case (you are close to memory exhaustion and expect a large allocation to help)
 - `LinkedList` creates more GC pressure (since it requires more memory)
     - This can make your app slower (more GC pauses)
+- LinkedList elements aren't generally in the same Cache lines (So CPU must do more work to traverse)

 # Counter arguments